varunlaga/AI-Alcohol-Label-Verification-App/README.md

 ## Testing

 The repository includes a test_cases folder and the folder contains three sub folders: Error Test, Failure Test, and Successful Test.
+Each subfolder contains the sample alcohol label image along with screenshot of the result but Error Test includes a blank white image and displays the error result.

 ## Design & Approach Documentation